 Award Winners Honored at National Conference

-The Bernard P. Harrison Award of Merit was presented to B. Sue Medley-Lane, RN, CCHP-A, corporate infection prevention and control director for Centurion Health, for demonstrated excellence and service to advance the correctional health care field.
-In a career spanning nearly 50 years, much of it with the Federal Bureau of Prisons, Dr. Fagan earned a national reputation as a voice for correctional health care on the local, state, and national level.
+The Bernard P. Harrison Award of Merit was presented to clinical psychologist Thomas Fagan, PhD, CCHP-MH, for demonstrated excellence and service to advance the correctional health care field.
+In a career spanning nearly 50 years, much of it with the Federal Bureau of Prisons, Dr. Fagan earned a national reputation as an educator, researcher, author, consultant, and advocate for mental health care in corrections.

-Melissa Caldwell, PhD, MA, CCHP-MH, CCHP-A, is the recipient of the newest award, the Edward A. Harrison Award of Excellence in Correctional Health Care Leadership.
+Clinical psychologist Kenya Key, PsyD, CCHP-MH, is the recipient of the Edward A. Harrison Award of Excellence in Correctional Health Care Leadership.
 The award is presented to someone who leads by example, inspires others, and is committed to quality improvement in correctional health care.
-Dr. Caldwell is president of Freedom Behavioral Health, part of the Advanced Correctional Healthcare, Inc., business family, a woman-owned company that provides medical and mental health care services to sites in 19 states.
+Dr. Key is deputy director of health services for the Department of Youth Rehabilitation Services, the juvenile justice agency for the District of Columbia.

-Paulette Finander, MD, MBA, CCHP-P, was named the Surveyor of the Year for outstanding service and dedication to NCCHC’s accreditation program.
-Dr. Finander, formerly a chief medical executive with the California Department of Corrections and Rehabilitation, has been an NCCHC surveyor since his retirement, putting his deep appreciation for quality correctional health care and the NCCHC standards to good use.
+Ken Bennett, CCHP, was named the Surveyor of the Year for outstanding service and dedication to NCCHC’s accreditation program.
+After a long career with the Idaho Department of Corrections, he has been an NCCHC surveyor since his retirement, putting his deep appreciation for quality correctional health care and the NCCHC standards to good use.

 Congratulations to all this year’s award winners!